 We'll buy your house in 7 days!
 No Stress, no hassle & a no obligation offer…

 house repayments Arrears is when you have missed a payment of your house repayments and you have payments overdue on your property.
 In technical terms, a house repayments goes into arrears when you first miss a payment.
 On the other hand, a handful of house repayments lenders give an unofficial period of around 15 days before they contact you about missing the payment.

 Even if you do miss a payment and do not manage to pay straight away, possession action will not take place straight away.
 Lenders usually don’t want to repossess any of your possessions; they will want to use this strategy as a last resort.

 Possession action will usually be taken to an action when you have missed at least three payments.
 Although, some lenders will postpone this even further than three payments.

-Missing a single mortgage payments will not result in your mortgage lender reposessing your house, but it will result in questions around why you have failed to make the payment.
+Missing a single house repayments will not result in your house repayments lender reposessing your house, but it will result in questions around why you have failed to make the payment.
 They'll typically contact you and ask if you are able to pay.
 It could also affect your credit rating.

-Mortgage lenders can’t just turn up to your home and make you leave.
+house repayments lenders can’t just turn up to your home and make you leave.
 There has to be a process followed beforehand.
-This is called Pre-Action Protocol for Mortgage Arrears.
+This is called Pre-Action Protocol for house repayments Arrears.

 This process makes sure that you, the homeowners, is fully notified of what is happening.
 This therefore allows you to solve the issue before any of the repossession processes start happening.